-Gold is one of the first metals to have been discovered; the history of its study and application spans at least several thousand years.
+Colloidal gold history and study of its applications spans at least several thousand years.
+Gold is one of the first metals to have been discovered.
 The first data on Colloidal Gold can be found in treaties by Chinese, Arabian, and Indian scientists, who managed to obtain Colloidal Gold as early as in the V–IV centuries BC.
-They utilized it for medicinal purposes and called it the Chinese “Golden Solution” and Indian “Liquid Gold”), amongst other uses.
+They utilized it for medicinal purposes and called it the Chinese “Golden Solution” and Indian “Liquid Gold”, amongst other uses.
 In Europe during the Middle Ages, Colloidal Gold was studied and used in alchemist laboratories.
 Paracelsus wrote about the therapeutic properties of Gold quintessence — “ quinta essentia auri, ” which he obtained via the reduction of Gold chloride by vegetable extracts in alcohols or oils.
 He used the “potable Gold” for the treatment of a number of mental diseases and syphilis.
 His contemporary, Giovanni Andrea, used it as a therapy for patients with Leprosy, Plague, Epilepsy, and Diarrhea.
 In 1583, the alchemist David de Planis-Campy, who served as doctor to Louis XIII of France, recommended his “longevity elixir,” a Colloidal Gold solution in water.
 The first book on Colloidal Gold preserved to our days was published in 1618 by the philosopher and doctor of medicine Francisco Antonii.
 It contains data on how to obtain Colloidal Gold and its application in medicine, including practical advice.

 The more you study Gold, the more you become mesmerized with its potential to transform any human condition.
-Many ancient cultures consumed small amounts of Gold to achieve higher states of consciousness and spiritual awareness.
-Many traditional medicines used Gold to remove blockages from the body and thereby enhance our vital Life Force.
+Many ancient cultures appreciated the spiritual meaning of gold and consumed small amounts of Gold to achieve higher states of consciousness and spiritual awareness.
+Many traditional medicines appreciated colloidal gold spiritual benefits and used it to remove blockages from the body and thereby enhance our vital Life Force.

 The range of Gold Nanoparticles use in modern medical and biology studies is extremely wide.
 In particular, it comprises genomics, biosensorics, immunoanalysis, clinical chemistry, detection and photothermolysis of microorganisms and cancer cells; the targeted delivery of drugs, DNA and antigens; optical bioimaging and the monitoring of cells and tissues using modern registration systems.
 It has been argued that Gold nanoparticles could be used in almost all medical applications: diagnostics, therapy, prevention, and hygiene.
 A wealth of information on how to obtain and use Colloidal Gold in biology and medicine, as well as how it functions, can be found in books and reviews.
 The broad range of applications for GNP is based on their unique physical and chemical properties.
 In particular, the optical properties of GNP are determined by their plasmon resonance, which is associated with the collective excitation of conduction electrons and localized in the broad region, from the visible to the infrared (IR) region, depending on the particle size, shape, and structure.